-No Ctakahaldar Consultation Bosults No Stakeholder Consultation Results Park in realizing community empowerment programs through the Conservation Partnership program.
+No Stakeholder Consultation Results 1 Bantimurung National Park The Karst Ecosystem Adaptation Consortium (KARST) be expected to assist Bantimurung Bulusaraung National Park in realizing community empowerment programs through the Conservation Partnership program.
 The community empowerment program through conservation partnerships output of the Sustainable Livelihood and Ecoenterprise in Karst Ecosystem for Adapting to Climate Change program, that the realization of the KARST program indirectly supports the Bantimurung Bulusaraung National Park Office program.
-2 Development Planning Agency at Sub- BAPPEDA Province has a program that is concerned with National Level / BAPPEDA issues of climate change.
+2 Development Planning Agency at Sub- National Level / BAPPEDA BAPPEDA Province has a program that is concerned with issues of climate change.
 Climate change adaptation is one of the important issues in Sulawesi, through the program Sustainable Livelihood and Ecoenterprise in Karst Ecosystems for Adapting to Climate Change which will be initiated by KARST be expected to collaborate in developing future Sul Cell planning in responding to climate change adaptation issues, main at the project site.
 3 Community Farmer Groups In FGD, proposal drafting team developed initial communication to several forest farmer groups who are direct beneficiaries of the Sustainable Livelihood and Ecoenterprise in Karst Ecosystem for Adapting to Climate Change project.
 Increasing income and increasing the capacity of forest farmer groups be expected to KARST.
 Forest farmer group expectations have been facilitated by several outputs in component 1 of the project.